nogibjj/int6_miniproject10/README.md

 * `githubactions`

 ## Purpose of project
-The purpose of this project is to use polars to generate summary statistics on a dataset.
-This extends from mini-project 2 that used pandas.
-The file main.py contains four main functions:
+The purpose of this project is to use PySpark to perform data processing on a large dataset while demonstrating querying and data transformation techniques.
+## Important Functions in lib.py
+* `extract()`: extracts data from github URL, processes it, and saves it as a CSV under the data folder
-* `read_data()`: reads in our data as a pandas dataframe
+* `load_data()`: loads the CSV into a PySpark dataframe
-* `calc_stats(df)`: calculates summary statistics including mean, median, and standard deviation
-* `create_viz(df)`: creates sample plots using the data
-* `create_report(csv)`: generates a pdf report of the data including basic summary stats and plots
+* `transform_data()`: counts total healthy vs unhealthy food consumption and summarizes health condition to return a new summarized dataframe
+* `query()`: returns a PySpark dataframe based on a given query

 These functions are tested in test_main.py.
 To make sure github actions is working properly, I use a Makefile to test various parts of my code.
-CI/CD PDF generation is also implemented to automatically push resources.

 ## Preparation
 1. Open codespaces